-- answers the needs of national defence, aviation safety, law enforcement, etc.; - helps to maintain a certain quality of service; - helps to prevent abuse and speculation; - guarantees a certain degree of harmonization at the international level, allowing economies of scale in equipment production.
+- Answers the needs of national defence; - Helps to maintain a certain quality of service; - Helps to prevent abuses and speculative behaviors; - Guarantees a certain degree of harmonization at the international level, allowing economies of scale in equipment production.

-While pure market (i.e. liberal approach) and centralized management (i.e. traditional approach) are the extreme approaches, it is possible to mix the two methods that may create an effective mechanism.
-Several methods of spectrum management could be implemented, governed by different rationales.
+While pure market (i.e. liberal approach) and the centralized allocation (i.e. traditional approach) are the extremes of allocation, it is possible to mix the two methods that may create an effective mechanism.
+Several methods of allocation or assignment could be implemented, governed by different rationales.

 From the Administration's perspective, this is desirable as optimum selection of method can take into account the administrative burdens and political concerns.
 So, for some bands, an approach towards liberalizing would reduce effort.
-For others, where the government requires more control, the price paid is to run some form of data base system with the inherent human and monetary costs involved.
+For others, where the State requires more control, the price paid is to run some form of data base system with the inherent human and monetary costs involved.

-The operators usually have two views, one for those that are government owned and often monopolies, and one for the private operators, many of whom at this time wish to break into the carrier market.
+The operators usually have two views, one for those that are state owned and often monopolies, and one for the private operators, many of whom at this time wish to break into the carrier market.
 A mixed system permits this to proceed in a controlled manner, with the Administration factoring in the socio-economic and political decisions on a service by service basis, usually during major changes or when it opens new bands.